 Round Shoulders,weak upper back, weak core, stiff lower back, crooked pelvis, pain in the muscles, age related changes, back pain, headaches, shoulder injuries and so on.

-A very common problem in riders is weakness through the shoulder blade muscles and upper back.
+A very common problem in riders is weakness in particular posture muscles.
 A rider will never be able to sit up straight and remain in this beautiful posture until the weakness is solved.
 This was one of my problems, see the photos here.
 I was very round shouldered until I started exercising.

 The Applied Posture Riding program educates riders to test their own posture and fix their own problem.
 Every rider will test them selves and discover their own imbalances.
 The Physiotherapy muscle testing section is unique to this program.